Registration for our annual Officer-Ship Seminar is now open

 is run on and around the Shippensburg University

 campus, with a portion of the proceeds going to the

 Wounded Warrior Project.

 9am - 12pm in Grove Hall (Room 101)

-This seminar is designed to give high school Juniors,
+This seminar gives high school Juniors,

-Seniors, and their parents detailed, in-depth
+Seniors, and their parents detailed, detailed

 information about college ROTC, the ROTC Scholarship